equinix-labs/otel-cli/README.md

 - A working Go environment
 - A built (or installed) copy of otel-cli itself
+- A system to receive/inspect the traces you generate

 ### 1. A working Go environment